SCHOOLS SHOULD BE

 While some applaud these changes, seeing them as Government attempts to raise the standard of English education to serve the future needs of the economy, others (and particularly most teachers and academics, as well as many parents) recognise that these measures put increasing burdens on many schools, children and teachers and, in particular, will make it even harder for the children who are low achievers, to succeed.
 See CHALLENGES.

 Everyone agrees that our schools should provide the best possible education for young people in terms both of their individual destinies and of the future economic and ecological needs of the nation.
 But opinions differ on how this should be achieved.
 Many politicians have a much more mechanistic view than parents and teachers and see only test and examination results as the measures of success of a school.

-Today educational decisions as to what is right for pupils should be determined by those who by training, experience and commitment are best qualified to decide – their teachers.
+Educational decisions as to what is right for pupils should be determined by those who by training, experience and commitment are best qualified to decide – their teachers.
 The best education comes when it arises from the classroom decisions of teachers, working collegially together, with parents, governors and local communities, and responding to a national framework of educational expectation Likewise the best accountability is based on the local knowledge of school governors, trained for this voluntary work and supported by national guidelines.
-Education today is ill-served when central government, meaning well, but remote from classrooms, tries to control what teachers do and tries to measure educational achievements with ineffective instruments.

 I, the author of this website, Michael Bassey, am an emeritus professor of Education, with many years of practical and research experience of education in England.
 Like many people today I grieve at what is happening in our educational institutions.
 Here is brought together the evidence of many distinguished professionals and senior academics who share these concerns and several of my essays.
 It is a call for action by teachers’ associations, parents, like-minded politicians, and all who care about the future of our children.